sharetribe/flex-docs/src/docs/concepts-development/content-management/index.md

 Content modeling does not, by default, contain information how the content should be laid out in the client application.
 The FTW templates do have components corresponding to the different content sections.
-However, the Flex content management assets can be used in any client application, and even in the FTW templates you have full freedom as to how the different sections get displayed.
+However, the Flex content assets can be used in any client application, and even in the FTW templates you have full freedom as to how the different sections get displayed.
 This means that even with the pre-defined options, you can create a page setup that is entirely your own.